jimu-gh/Kashi/README.md

 Kashi is a custom [BetterTouchTool](https://folivora.ai/) widget that displays the current song lyrics on the Macbook Pro's Touch Bar.

 Kashi currently works with [Spotify](https://www.spotify.com/us/download/other/), [iTunes](https://www.apple.com/itunes/download/).

-UPDATE: As of 6/23/19, Kashi works when watching a Youtube music video on Chrome or Safari.
-If a browser and a player are open at the same time, Kashi will prioritize the player if it is in a 'playing' state.
+**UPDATE (6/23/19):** YouTube support added.
+Kashi will also work when watching a YouTube music video on Chrome or Safari.
+In order to do this, Youtube must be on the active tab.
+If a browser and a player are open at the same time, Kashi will prioritize the player if it is playing music.

 Kashi has three main functions:
 1. It retrieves data about the current song playing via AppleScript.